Grumpy actor Dabney Coleman dies at 92 - ExBulletin

 Grumpy actor Dabney Coleman dies at 92

-Dabney Coleman, the mustachioed actor who specialized in mischievous villains such as the chauvinistic boss in 9 to 5 and the evil TV director in Tootsie, is dead.
+NEW YORK (AP) — Dabney Coleman, the mustachioed actor who specialized in mischievous villains like the chauvinistic boss on “9 to 5” and the evil TV director in “Tootsie,” has died.
 He was 92 years old.

-Coleman died Thursday, said his daughter, Quincy Coleman.
-The Hollywood Reporter.
-No further details were immediately available.

 Producer Norman Lear was eventually able to syndicate the series, which starred Louise Lasser in the title role.
 It quickly became cult.
 Coleman's character, Mayor Merle Jeeter, was particularly popular, and his masterful, comically deadpan delivery was not overlooked by film and network executives.

-In the 1980 breakthrough hit 9 to 5he was the bigoted sexist, selfish, lying, hypocritical boss who tormented his unsung subordinates Jane Fonda, Lily Tomlin, and Dolly Parton until they turned the tables.
+In the 1980 breakthrough hit “9 to 5,” he was the “sexist, selfish, lying, hypocritical bigot” boss who tormented his little-known subordinates — Jane Fonda, Lily Tomlin and Dolly Parton — until they overthrew the situation.

-In 1981, he was Fonda's caring and well-mannered boyfriend, who asks her father (played by her real father, Henry Fonda) if he can have sex with her during a visit to her parents' vacation home has On the golden pond.

-Opposite Dustin Hoffman in Tootsie, he was the obnoxious director of a daytime soap opera that Hoffman's character joins by pretending to be a woman.
-Coleman's other films included North Dallas Forty, Cloak and dagger, Flirting, Meet the Applegates, Inspector Gadget And Stuart Little.
-He reunited with Hoffman as a real estate developer in Brad Silberlings A thousand by moonlightwith Jake Gyllenhaal.

 |